jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-1a.md

   - It would reduce the unfavourable balance of trade and the exportation of gold and silver.

-<sup>10</sup> However, those arguments convinced the parliaments, councils of princes, nobles, and country gentlemen.
+{{< s v="10" >}} However, those arguments convinced the parliaments, councils of princes, nobles, and country gentlemen.

 Those arguments were created by those who were supposed to understand trade for those who knew nothing about trade.
 - The nobles, country gentlemen, and merchants knew that foreign trade enriched the country.
 But how it enriched the country, none of them knew well.